 He warned that if Iran began a new round escalation Israel would “be obliged to respond”.

-Both the US and Britain have urged Iran to refrain from retaliating following the latest attacks, while Joe Biden’s administration has called for an end to violence.
+Both the US and Britain have urged Iran to refrain from retaliating following the latest attacks, while President Joe Biden‘s administration has called for an end to violence.

 Senior US administration officials claimed that Washington was not involved in the strikes and that it had been informed about them beforehand.